eclipsesource/tabris-js/doc/layout.md

 ## StackLayout

-The `StackLayout` is the default layout manager of `StackComposite`, but can also be used on `Composite`, `Canvas`, `Page`, `Tab` and `CollectionView`.
+The `StackLayout` is the default layout manager of `Stack`, but can also be used on `Composite`, `Canvas`, `Page`, `Tab` and `CollectionView`.
 It's a convenient way of arranging widgets in a vertical line, like a single-column table.

 > :point_right: `StackLayout` is just a helper, everything it can do can also be achieved with `ConstraintLayout`.

-There are three properties of `StackLayout` that can be set via constructor, all of which are also available on `StackComposite`.
+There are three properties of `StackLayout` that can be set via constructor, all of which are also available on `Stack`.
 There properties are:

 Property | Value | Description
 ---------|-------|------------